glafratta/libcamera2opencv/README.md

-The subdirectory `qtviewer` contains a simple QT application which displays the camera on screen and the value of one pixel as a thermoemter with QWT.
+The subdirectory `qtviewer` contains a simple QT application which displays the camera on screen and the value of one pixel as a thermometer with QWT.